Foreign Body in the Ear: Symptoms and Causes

 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-- How common is this problem, and is it serious?
+- How common is this foreign body in the ear problem, and is it serious?

-- What types of items get stuck in the ear (causes)?
+- What types of objects get stuck in the ear (causes)?

 - When should I call a doctor or other health care professional if I have something foreign in my ear?